 I didn’t have to do much here.
 I was able to boot a demo image form the sam9x60-ek evaluation kit.
 I used linux4sam-buildroot-sam9x60ek-headless-2021.10.img.
 The device tree should ideally be modified to remove peripherals that aren’t present (e.g., Ethernet), but leaving it as-is doesn’t cause a problem.

 I used an FTDI cable to access the UART for first boot.
 I then modified the inittab to load g_serial and start getty on ttyGS0.
 This lets me use the SAM9X60 USB device port, which is also powering the device, as a serial console.

 - This was my first six layer board.
 The extra routing layers were nice, but in this case less useful than they could be.
 At this budget I’m stuck with (relatively large) through vias meaning some areas can quickly become Swiss cheese on every layer.

 - I like this PMIC.
 Absolutely happy to use one part to provide all of the voltage rails when I can get away with it.

 - The fab I use has a coarse silkscreen print resolution.
 This isn’t the first board where I’ve had to delete some reference designators to make others fit.
-But the resulting silkscreen is still too crowded and, worse, ambiguous in places.
-I may start leaving designators off for most passives by default, and only including the ones that I think may be useful during debugging or rework.
+But the resulting silkscreen is still crowded to the point of ambiguity.
+I may start leaving designators off for most passives by default and only including the ones that I think may be frequently referenced.